ilknarf/bitkeg/README.md

 # Bitkeg, yet another key-value store

+NOT UNDER ACTIVE DEVELOPMENT

+This was a nice exercise in writing more C++ for me, as well as exploring in a bit more detail the design of Bitcask, but I won't be continuing work on this project.

 Bitkeg is a C++ implementation of [Bitcask](https://riak.com/assets/bitcask-intro.pdf), a log-structured K-V store.
 It is modified for optimized scans and other enhancements.